The Mission

 Strategy: Connecting the Ecosystem

-I helped lead the charge on a new Information Architecture.
-We decided to be ruthless with the clutter:
+We didn't just move things around; we rebuilt the foundation.
+I helped lead the charge on a new Information Architecture by being ruthless with the clutter:

-The Integration: We combined the "Park Locator" and "Parks" pages.
+The Integration: Combined the "Park Locator" and "Parks" pages.
 One destination, one door.

-Seamless Logic: We bridged the gap between ontarioparks.ca and the booking portal, creating a unified flow that didn't leave users feeling stranded.
+Seamless Logic: Bridged the gap between the informational site and the booking portal, creating a unified flow that didn't leave users feeling stranded.

 Design: Retro Vibes, Modern Logic